diogoalves12/LDTS-Project/README.md

 ---

-This project is inspired by the classical Microsoft minesweeper minesweeper, released in 1990.
+This project is inspired by the classical Microsoft minesweeper, released in 1990.
 The main objective is to **reveal all non-mine cells on the board** while avoiding the hidden mines.

-The minesweeper ends when the player successfully reveals all the cells that do not contain mines, achieving victory, or when a cell containing a mine is revealed, resulting in a loss.
+The game ends when the player successfully reveals all the cells that do not contain mines, achieving victory, or when a cell containing a mine is revealed, resulting in a loss.

 #### **This project was developed by:**